ayhm01/ayhm01/README.md

 ## About Me

-Hey, I'm Ayham :D A beginner who has just started venturing into the fascinating realm of computer science.
+Hey, I'm Ayham :D I just started venturing into the fascinating realm of computer science.
 I’ve begun my journey with the C language and am currently learning Python,
 exploring its impressive versatility.